juanramirezc2/adictovirtual.github.io/_posts/2015-05-31-falling-in-love-with-bem.md

 To put this more generally, side effects describe the phenomenon in which something that appears to only affect things in a very limited scope, actually affects a much broader range of things, and does so in a way that may not be obvious to the person performing the action.

-Because all CSS rules live in the global scope,[1] side effects are extremely common.
+Because all CSS rules live in the global scope, side effects are extremely common.
 And since your average stylesheet usually consist of an extremely fragile collection of highly-coupled rules, all intimately dependent on the presence, order, and specificity of other rules, even the most unassuming changes can have unforeseen consequences.

 In CSS, side effects come in three main forms: